raspberrypilearning/getting-started-with-the-sense-hat/worksheet.md

 	<iframe src="https://trinket.io/embed/python/f714d301d3" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

-    As you rotate the SenseHat you should see the values for x and y change between -1 and 1.
+    As you rotate the Sense HAT, you should see the values for x and y change between -1 and 1.
 If you place the Pi flat or turn it upside down, the z axis will be 1 and then -1.

 1. If we know which way round the Raspberry Pi is, then we can use that information to set the orientation of the LED matrix.
 First you would display something on the matrix, then continually check which way round the board is, and use that to update the orientation of the display.